GeorgiaData/salesforce/README.md

 <pre>
 NOTE: The current form "help tips" differ slightly following updates from Maxine.

-For Abbey's "Trade Lead" form, we used inspect in the browser in Salesforce to get the Record Type ID.
+For Abby's "Trade Lead" form, we used inspect in the browser in Salesforce to get the Record Type ID.
 You can also get it here: http://www.salesforcegeneral.com/salesforce-articles/salesforce-tip-simple-ways-to-find-record-type-id.html

 EXPORTER FORM